- Looking to get started with music production?

 ✘ USB 2.0 connectivity allows for a slower data transfer rate than USB 3.0.

-This list will hopefully help some of you new producers on your hunt for a decent audio interface in 2019.
+This list will hopefully help some of you new producers on your hunt for a decent audio interface.